Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Discussion

-In Tab.~\ref{tab:KSsimp} we find that the EW distributions change according to Hubble residuals.
+In Tab.~\ref{tab:KSsimp} we find that the EW distributions change according to HR.
 The difference is stronger for HR after the local mass-step correction.
-In Fig.~\ref{fig:HRL-EW} we show the HR as a function of EW, and we highlight the median differences between low-EW and high-EW objects (below and above <EW>=0.203).
-This division by the median separates most of the old (with low EW) from the young (with high EW) population.
-It indicates that even though the mass-step correction was included, the young population is fainter after all other corrections.
-By correcting with a higher assumed $\beta$ (i.e. a higher $R_V$) we over-correct the young-approaching population that ends up being fainter.
-Some of the SNe with the highest EW and HR in the figure are indeed from the approaching sample.
-However, we do not see in Tab.~\ref{tab:3clust} that the young-approaching HR are significantly fainter than the young-receding, as one would expect under this hypothesis.
-Larger samples will shed more light on this.
+In Fig.~\ref{fig:HRL-EW} we show the HR as a function of EW, and we highlight the median HR differences between low-EW and high-EW objects (below and above <EW>=0.203).
+This division by the median separates most of the old (with low EW) from the young (with high EW) SNe.
+It indicates that even though the mass-step correction was included, the young population is fainter after all corrections.
+By correcting with a higher assumed $\beta$ (i.e. a higher $R_V$) we over-correct the young-HV population that ends up being fainter.
+Some of the SNe with the highest EW and HR in the figure are indeed from the young-HV sample.
+However, we do not see in Tab.~\ref{tab:3clust} that the young-HV HR are significantly fainter than the young-NV, as one would expect under this hypothesis.
+Larger samples will shed more light.

 Finally, although a fourth standardisation correction could be included to further diminish HR based on the EW, we strongly advocate not to do this and rather focus on well-understood homogeneous sub-populations of SNe~Ia for cosmology.